powerapi-ng/powerapi-ng.github.io/pages/formula/cli.md

 Every formula have a common command line interface (CLI) with the same parameters.
-This interface help you to configure the formula (eg: specify its input and outputs).
-This section present you this common parameters that you can use with every formula.
+This interface help you to configure the formula (eg: specify its inputs and outputs).
+This section present you these common parameters that you can use with every formulas.

-Some formula may use specific parameters.
+Some formulas may use specific parameters.
 These parameters are described on their formula documentation.
 Just place them after the common CLI arguments.

 The following example show you how to use the formula parameters :